pdaw/brancher/README.md

 Simple Ruby pet project created to simplify manual testing of software on many git repositories for my team :)

 #### Functionalities:
-- Checking out branches for many repositories (pull if you already are)
+- Checking out branches of many repositories (pull if you already are)
-- Upload of files (except blacklisted, for example vendor)
+- Uploading files (except blacklisted, for example vendor)
 - Invoking remote commands (for example in order to cleaning cache)

 #### Dependencies: